Azure/osdu-developer/README.md

 ## OSDU Services

-Supported services of OSDU are based on the release branch of OSDU as specified in the [OSDU Milestones](https://community.opengroup.org/osdu/platform/-/milestones). (ie: release/0.25 release/0.26, release/0.27, master etc.)
+Supported services of OSDU are deployed from the current master branch.
+But can also deploy release branches of OSDU as specified in the [OSDU Milestones](https://community.opengroup.org/osdu/platform/-/milestones). (ie: release/0.25 release/0.26, release/0.27 etc.)

 | **Core Services**                                                                               | **Description**                                                                                 |
 |-------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|